-There are some steps you should take before you install Apple’s iOS 12.1.4 update on your iPhone, iPad, or iPod touch.
+There are some steps you should take before you install Apple’s new iOS 12.3 update on your iPhone, iPad, or iPod touch.

-If you’re currently running iOS 12.1.3, you get the shortest list of changes and the smallest download.
-If you’re running an older version of iOS, your iOS 12.1.4 update and download will be more substantial thanks to the updates you skipped.
+If you’re currently running iOS 12.2, you get the shortest list of changes and the smallest download.
+If you’re running an older version of iOS, your iOS 12.3 update and download is more substantial thanks to the updates you skipped.
 They’re baked into your version of the update.

-The iOS 12.1.4 update is a key upgrade, but it’s impossible to predict exactly how your device will react to the move.
+The iOS 12.3 update is an important upgrade, but it’s impossible to predict exactly how your device will react to the move.